-- Online application. - Non-refundable application fee. - Official college transcript from institution where 12 or more post-high school college credits were attempted.
-Official transcripts for all additional work completed or in progress if the student seeks to transfer credits from those institutions. - Minimum college grade point average (GPA) recommended: - 2.0 on a 4.0 scale (those with a GPÁ under 2.0 may be admitted on a provisional basis) - Final official transcripts.
+- Online application. - Official college transcript from institution where 12 or more post-high school college credits were attempted.
+Official transcripts for all additional work completed or in progress if the student seeks to transfer credits from those institutions. - Minimum college grade point average (GPA) recommended: - 2.0 on a 4.0 scale (those with a GPA under 2.0 may be admitted on a provisional basis)

-Applicants who are not United States citizens applying for admission as a full or part-time degreeseeking must provide the following to the Admissions Office:
+Final official transcripts.

-- Online application.
+Applicants who are not United States citizens applying for admission as a full or part-time degreeseeking student must provide the following to the Admissions Office:

-- Non-refundable application fee.
+- Online application. - Official Transcript(s): - Freshman: Official high school transcript is required for students who have attempted 12 or fewer college credits post-high school and official college transcripts of all coursework completed if the student seeks to transfer credits from those institutions. - Transfer: Official college transcript from institution where 12 or more post-high school college credits were attempted.
+Official transcripts for all additional work completed or in progress if the student seeks to transfer credits from those institutions. - For schools attended outside the United States, an Official International Credential Advancement Package (ICAP) evaluation performed by World Education Services (WES) or an evaluation by InCred must be obtained for required transcripts.
+Course by course evaluation is required.
+Academic records not written in English must be accompanied by a certified translation. - Special consideration is given for applicants having studied in China: - Not seeking transfer credit: Applicant may submit official transcripts in Chinese, official graduation certificate and degree certificate in Chinese to CSSD (Center for Student Services and Development).
+CSSD will provide CIU with the official academic transcript and English verification report to determine highest post-secondary degree earned. - Seeking transfer credit: Applicants submit their Chinese documents to CSSD (Center for Student Services and Development) and have CSSD provide WES with the official academic transcript and English verification report and obtain a course-by-course evaluation. - Final official transcript evaluation. - Official test score from the Test of English as a Foreign Language (TOEFL) or Duolingo English Test if English is not the applicant's first language or if they earned a degree from an institution where all instruction and work was completed in English. - o TOEFL score minimum:

-- Official Transcript(s):
+Internet-based exam: 70

-- Freshman: Official high school transcript is required for students who have attempted 12 or fewer college credits post-high school and official college transcripts of all coursework completed if the student seeks to transfer credits from those institutions.
+Computer-based exam: 195

-- Transfer: Official college transcript from institution where 12 or more post-high school college credits were attempted.
-Official transcripts for all additional work completed or in progress if the student seeks to transfer credits from those institutions.
+Paper-based exam: 525

-- For schools attended outside the United States, an Official International Credential Advancement Package (ICAP) evaluation performed by World Education Services (WES) or an evaluation by InCred must be obtained for required transcripts.
-Academic records not written in English must be accompanied by a certified translation. - Special consideration is given for applicants having studied in China: - Not seeking transfer credit: Applicant may submit official transcripts in Chinese, official graduation certificate and degree certificate in Chinese to CHESICC (China Higher Education Student Information & Career Center).
-CHESICC will provide CIU with the official academic transcript and English verification report to determine highest post-secondary degree earned. - Seeking transfer credit: Applicants submit their Chinese documents to CHESICC (China Higher Education Student Information & Career Center) and have CHESICC provide WES with the official academic transcript and English verification report and obtain a course-by-course evaluation. - Final official transcripts. - Official test score from the Test of English as a Foreign Language (TOEFL) if English is not the applicant's first language. - TOEFL score minimum: - Internet-based exam: 70 - Computer-based exam: 195 - Paper-based exam: 525
+Duolingo score minimum: 105